Lead Information for Landlords

 Visit the EPA’s page about the RRP Rule for Property Managers and Landlords.

-Need to find a local certified lead-safe renovator and/or contractor for your property?
+Need to find a local certified lead-safe renovator and/or contractor for a property?
 Search the EPA’s database of lead-safe professionals.

 Where to File a Report if these Rules are Violated

-If you think that someone has not followed the EPA’s disclosure or RRP rules, a complaint can be filed with the EPA through their Contact Us about Lead page.
+Residents can report someone has not followed the EPA’s disclosure or RRP rules, a complaint can be filed with the EPA through the Contact Us about Lead page.

 Allegheny Lead Safe Homes Program